-Vernier Software & Technology sponsors a contest for educators who innovatively use Vernier sensors to introduce engineering concepts to their students.
+Vernier Software & Technology sponsors a contest for educators who innovatively use Vernier products to introduce engineering concepts to their students.
 The prizes for the contest winner include $1,000 in cash, $3,000 in Vernier technology, and $1,500 toward expenses to attend either the Annual STEM Forum & Expo, hosted by the National Science Teaching Association (NSTA), or the American Society for Engineering Education (ASEE) Annual Conference.

 Congratulations to the 2020 Winner!

 David Carter, an instructor at Kansas State University, Engineering Extension, uses wind energy to introduce middle school, high school, and college students to engineering and design concepts.
 This includes a statewide challenge, a STEM summer institute, Introduction to Mechanical Engineering 101, and an “Energy Library” for Kansas K–12 schools.

 Berkeley Gadbaw, an instructor at Catlin Gable School in Portland, Oregon, has her eighth-grade science students design a hot pack and perform an optional coding challenge.